B-Lang-org/bsc/testsuite/README.md

     $ apt-get install dejagnu

+DejaGnu version 1.6.3+ requires a POSIX shell to run one of its scripts.
+If you are using a non-compatible shell, you may need to assign `CONFIG_SHELL` in the environment to a POSIX shell, such as `CONFIG_SHELL=sh`.

 The test suite also uses a number of other tools to run and test programs:

     $ apt-get install csh grep m4 make perl pkg-config time